 Annoying insects aren’t an inevitable part of spending time at the pool.
 Sun Control Screen products are meticulously crafted from vinyl-coated fiberglass, and they do an excellent job of keeping unwanted insects from invading your space and bugging you while you enjoy your pool.

 Quality is an inherent factor in Phifer screens.
-Products from their Sun Control line offer unmatched durability and come with a 10-year warranty.
+Phifer screening products from their Sun Control line offer unmatched durability and come with a 10-year warranty.
 Phifer is proudly made in the USA, these lead-free and flame-retardant screens include Microban antimicrobial protection that deters bacteria, mold and mildew.
 They have also earned Greenguard certification, so you can be confident that they are a smart, healthy choice.

 Dulando Screen and Awning combines excellent customer service, expert craftsmanship and quality materials like Phifer Sun Control Screen and other Phifer products to provide homeowners throughout the Orlando area with first-rate pool screen enclosures.
 We’d be delighted to add your name to our list of satisfied customers.
 To learn more about our services and the products we utilize, contact us today at 407-862-6060 or fill out our online form for a free estimate.

 Why are there so many sayings that caution people about the dangers of acting hastily?
 It’s simple.
 While it’s easy to get caught up in the excitement of a new project, impulsively committing to the first thing that comes along is rarely the best solution.
-If you’re thinking about building a screened porch or enclosing your pool or patio, don’t just jump in with both feet.
+If you’re thinking about building a screened porch enclosure or a screened in pool enclosure, don’t just jump in with both feet.

 Here are four factors that you’ll want to consider before you build a screen enclosure.
 Take a little time to do your homework and explore your options first.